 Students earn 6 college credits upon completion of the 2-year campus-based core program and can then continue in one of our post-graduate programs.

 Our curriculum focuses on the skills you need to get and keep a paid job, live on your own, and have a social life.
 Your classes, advising sessions, and internships help you work toward these goals.
 All students start with the 2-year core program.
-This is when you'll study a major—Early Childhood or Business Services—to get ready for a variety of possible jobs.
+This is when you'll choose a career path—Early Childhood or Business Services—to get ready for a variety of jobs.

 At the end of year 2, you'll graduate and you can enroll in one of our post-graduate programs—Transition Year or Bridge Year—to